 - 1. Check payment on tuition and fees is acceptable and should be payable to the order of "Alfaisal University. - 2.
 Direct deposit payment is also accepted with the following bank details, and to state the full name of the student or student ID:

-Saudi British Bank (SABB)
+Bank Name: Saudi British Bank (SABB)

-Alfaisal University
+Name of Account Alfaisal University

-Al Faisaliah Branch
+Branch: Al Faisaliah Branch

-SA39 4500 0000 1540 0011 1002
+IBAN NO: SA39 4500 0000 1540 0011 1002

 3. Settlement of fees should be made in Saudi Riyals.

 Tuition and other fees schedule